cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   planned tasks) was published mid December 2008.
 - This project has stopped.

-However, the CT1 core team plans to build a successor of CT1 using Qt 5, which will have the same look&feel as CT1 and which is called QCT (see A.1: Roadmap after CT 1.4.4x).
+The CT1 core team discussed to build a successor of CT1 using Qt 5, which has the same look&feel as CT1 and which is called QCT (see A.1: Roadmap after CT 1.4.4x).
+There is no decision made yet concerning QCT.

 ################################################################